If you have a dog, you’ve probably noticed even the tiniest details about that adorable face. You might have even wondered — do dogs have eyelashes?

 If you don’t notice any of these symptoms but your pet still has irritated eyes, we suggest testing your dog for allergies.
-In this case, you can use dog eyewash to relieve the pink eye and allergy symptoms.
+In this case, you can use dog eyewash from Amazon to relieve the pink eye and allergy symptoms.

 Dogs with irritated eyes will try to rub them to calm the urge, causing further infection.
 Luckily, you can prevent that with a range of options that go beyond the plain old Elizabethan collar.
 For instance, a plastic dog cone alternative is a soft and comfortable e-collar.